 The answer is that (1) The weight of the entire kitchen – Hardware, Drawer Channels, Kitchenware, Wall units etc. rests on the Carcass (Both Bottom and Wall unit boxes) and the bolts & screws that hold all this together need a pretty strong “base” to dig into.
 (2) Waterproof Marine Ply (ignore the laminate) is simply the best “base” that is available in the market that stays good even in the worst of moisture conditions.
 (3) Using any other “base” is simply amounts to compromising the life of your Kitchen.

-Frankly each of MDF + Membrane, Hardwood as well as Marine Ply/MDF + Laminate work well.
-You will ask “Why is Marine Ply + Laminate not better than MDF + Membrane here then”??…well remember we said that anything (even the laminate on the Marine Ply) will spoil in high moisture conditions, so the assumption is that we are not using the kitchen as a bathroom.
+For the Kitchen Shutters any of MDF, HDHMR or Plywood works fine.
+You will ask “Why is Marine Ply NOT recommended here too”??…well remember we said that anything (even the laminate on the Marine Ply) will spoil in high moisture conditions, so the assumption is that we are not using the kitchen as a bathroom.
 Secondly….the shutters do not hold the entire Kitchen weight, only their own.
-Hence in normal Kitchen use conditions both MDF + Membrane & Marine Ply/MDF + Laminate work well, however particle board shutters are not recommended.
+Hence for regular use Kitchens (Not Industrial Ones) the MDF / HDHMR, Regular Ply OR Marine Ply options work well.
+Particle Board however is still not recommended.

 The Carcass for the above can be made with any material as in most cases the carcass has wall support from 2 or more sides.
-Hence if budget is a constraint and there is good wall support then even pre – laminated Particle board works here.
+Hence if budget is a constraint and there is good wall support then even MDF or HDHMR works here.
+I will still not recommend particle board unless the budget is an extreme constraint.

-The panels/ shutters however are key here and need specific attention
+The shutters are key in case of wardrobes and need specific attention

-For less than 7 feet panel/ shutter anything will work.
+For shutter heights less than 7 feet, anything will work.

 That covers it I guess….will welcome any bouquets and brickbats